minisbett/osu-sharp/README.md

 ```

 ### 🏗️ Using osu.NET stand-alone
-To use the `OsuApiClient` without the .NET Generic Host, there are certain criteria to be considered, as this library was primarily designed with it in mind.
+To use the `OsuApiClient` without the .NET Generic Host, there are some considerations to be made.

-Briefly said, you create an instance of the `IOsuAccessTokenProvider` providing the desired authorization flow, and using that you create an instance of the `OsuApiClient`:
+In order to get started, you create an instance of the `IOsuAccessTokenProvider` providing the desired authorization flow, and using that you create an instance of the `OsuApiClient`:
 ```cs
 OsuClientAccessTokenProvider provider = OsuClientAccessTokenProvider.FromEnvironmentVariables("OSU_ID", "OSU_SECRET");